avl42/temper/README.md

 * must work under Linux,
 * must work with plain Tcl (without requiring extra packages or extensions).

+# udev - let udev make devices read-/writable for us without "sudo"

+File "etc--udev--rules.d--24-TEMPer.rules" can be copied to /etc/udev/rules.d/24-TEMPer.rules  (root required for that, ONCE) Then, plugging the device ought to make the device nodes accessible to all users in group "plugdev".

+Note: udev-rules sometimes fail for devices already plugged at boot time.
+If that happens, then unplug and replug the sensor.

 # Devices

 The USB temperature and temperature/humidity sensors sold by PCsensor are